ericnam-png/ADDC-Attack-Detection-Simulation/README.md

 Crowbar, Hydra, and ncrack all produced `freerdp: The connection failed to establish` errors when targeting `192.168.10.5`.
 This is expected behaviour — NLA (Network Level Authentication) requires Kerberos pre-authentication before the RDP session is established, which breaks most brute-force tool implementations.
 The lab correctly reflects this real-world constraint.

 **net user mike_R returning "user not found" on win11-T1:**
 `mike_R` is a domain account (`AD\mike_R`), not a local account.
 Running `net user mike_R` without the domain prefix searches only local accounts.
-To query domain accounts, use `net user mike_R /domain` from a domain-joined machine or query via ADUC on the DC.
+To query domain accounts, I had to use `net user mike_R /domain` from a domain-joined machine or query via ADUC on the DC.

-**Atomic Red Team T1136.001 tests failing on password complexity:**
-Some sub-tests use simple passwords like `password` or `T3stUser` that don't meet the domain's password complexity policy (minimum length, uppercase, symbol requirements enforced via GPO).
-This is expected — it demonstrates that the domain policy is working as intended.

-**invoke-atomictest not found after a new PowerShell session:**
-The `Invoke-AtomicTest` function is loaded into the current session only.
-If a new PowerShell window is opened, run `Import-Module "C:\AtomicRedTeam\invoke-atomicredteam\Invoke-AtomicRedTeam.psd1"` to reload the module before running tests.

 ---